wsowens/website/content/interviewing.md

 Title: How to interview for PhD programs (or anything)
 Date: 02-16-2023
-Summary: The worst thing you can do is act like an asshole.
+Summary: The worst thing you can do is be an asshole.
 The second worst thing you can do is be forgettable.
 Slug: interviewing

-**The worst thing you can do is act like an asshole.
+**The worst thing you can do is be an asshole.
 The second worst thing you can do is be forgettable.**

 Interviewing is a lot like trying to sell a used car.
 It's inherently uncomfortable (at least for non-sociopaths) to sell something that you know has flaws and imperfections.